A bit more background before these blog post start getting into the development meat.

 Each region was then randomly assigned a culture (e.g. Germanic, English, Japanese etc.) and the cities and towns were named using Markov Chains seeded with location names from that culture.

 The final step (for capital cities) was to generate a road network between the capitals.
-Again, for simplicity and speed, this roads were routed along the edges of Voronoi Cells where possible, taking the lowest scoring route, with the score based on altitude change, terrain type (including whether there was already an existing road that could be reused), and overall distance, as well as a massive penalty for straying outside the geopolitical region.
+Again, for simplicity and speed, the roads were routed along the edges of Voronoi Cells where possible, taking the lowest scoring route, with the score based on altitude change, terrain type (including whether there was already an existing road that could be reused), and overall distance, as well as a massive penalty for straying outside the geopolitical region.
 Once all the capitals had been linked, each city had roads formed for any cities or towns within a certain range, then each town to any other towns and villages, and then each village to other villages.
 As a final step, any unconnected settlements would be connected to the nearest road where possible.

 The resulting geopolitical map ended up looking something like the image below.
 Note that the difference in internal shading for each color-coded region is based on the scoring for the Voronoi points within that region (normalized for the region).
 As can be seen, I also weighted for proximity to a coastline.